 The NHS is one of our proudest achievements in British social justice, however if you have experienced negligence, claims against the NHS will ultimately prevent future mistreatment and an eventual decline in medical negligence cases.

 Healthcare professional in practice are required by law to hold appropriate insurance or indemnity arrangements in place.
 If the professionals work for an NHS or HSC body, the organisation they work for will receive indemnity through a clinical negligence scheme.

 Clinical negligence can refer to any of the following that have been caused by a healthcare provider:

 - Made a mistake during operation or procedures

-- Prescribed/administered the victim the wrong drugs
+- Prescribed/administered the wrong drugs

 Will I need a medical examination?

 In order to provide sufficient evidence of medical negligence it may be necessary for you to undertake a medical examination.
 This will be used as evidence in your case.